arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 The Linus Scheduler used the same Merge/Sort algorithms, but came upon an improvement by introducing another list which was sorted based on the request time.

+It served the requests from the main queue, but takes a look at the request queue to see if there are any pending requests waiting for more than a threshold time period.
+If so, it stops serving the main queue and serves the pending I/O requests.

+This was better than basic sorting/merging where the requests for higher address locations were not serviced in the same priority as lower address locations.
+But this was still not perfect since the requests for higher sector addresses still had to wait the threshold time the scheduler checks the pending queue.

 #### 15.3.2.
 The Deadline Scheduler

+The Deadline scheduler works with a main queue which is sorted as FIFO (First In First Out).
+But it parallely maintains two separate queues, one for read I/O requests and another for write I/O requests.

+The read FIFO queue has a deadline threshold expiration value of **500 milliseconds**, whereas the write FIFO queue has a deadline of **5 seconds**.

+The Deadline scheduler starts off by scheduling the requests from the main queue.
+Once any I/O requests in either of the read and write queue hits their threshold value of 500 ms or 5 s, the scheduler serves that specific request.

 #### 15.3.3.
 The Anticipatory Scheduler

 #### 15.3.4.
 The CFQ I/O Scheduler (Completely-Fair-Queuing)

+The CFQ I/O scheduler is the default scheduler on Linux machines.

+It has a queue for each of the processes on the machine, and each queue contain both read and write requests. ie. CFQ does not maintain a separate queue for read and write requests.

+Each queue is assigned a time slice, and the scheduler goes to each queue in a round-robin fashion serving the read and write requests in the respective queues.
+It moves to the next process queue once the threshold value hits.

+If there are no requests for a process, it waits for 10ms to see if anything comes up, and then moves on to the next queue.

+Due to this approach, the CFQ I/O scheduler is fair to all processes, by giving the same time slice for execution.

 #### 15.3.5.
 The Noop I/O Scheduler
 * The most basic of all I/O schedulers.